-Web Site: http://handacenter.stanford.edu
+Web Site: humanrights.stanford.edu

 The Center also invites student participation in a diverse portfolio of well-established international programs.
 These include innovative human rights-related digital archival resource development efforts, justice-sector capacity-building programs, community-engaged learning initiatives, and international criminal trial monitoring opportunities.
 The Center is part of the Stanford Global Studies Division, in the School of Humanities and Sciences

-The Human Rights Minor is open to students in any major.
+The Human Rights minor is open to students in any major.

-To declare the Human Rights Minor, students must:
+To declare the Human Rights minor, students must:

 - Completion of a minimum of 25 units of Human Rights-related course work.
 Students may not double-count courses for completing major and minor requirements.

 - Gateway: HUMRTS 101 Cross-Disciplinary Perspectives on Human Rights Theory and Practice (4 units)